-- 11. Another risk is that the period of transition to the new control system will see a surge in overall spending by local authorities.
-There are three main ways in which this might come about. - 12.
-First, the more grant the authorities succeed in obtaining from the Government, the more possible it will be for them to finance extra expenditure without additional calls on the domestic ratepayer.
-However, to the extent that authorities raise revenue spending in 1989/90 they will, under present rules, forego grant gains. - authorities from obtaining large extra amounts of grant on the strength of creative accounting could have the effect of reducing the marginal impact of extra spending on domestic ratepayers to a level far below that under the existing control system or the Community Charge system.
-This would reinforce the temptation which authorities may anyway perceive to spend more during the next 18 months when they will be able for the last time to raise extra sums from non-domestic ratepayers. - 14.
-Third, some authorities may be prompted to undertake extra expenditure as a result of publication of details of the transition to the new capital Although most capital expenditure by local authorities is control system. "prescribed expenditure" and thus subject to control under Part VIII of the Local Government, Planning and Land Act 1980, there is also a considerable amount of "non-prescribed" expenditure.
-The largest element of such expenditure (about £500m a year) is capitalised repair and maintenance of buildings, roads, and structures.
-The amount of capitalisation has increased in recent years, largely in response to pressures to maximise grant and keep rates down.
-The 1980 Act limits the rate at which local authorities may use their capital receipts to finance prescribed expenditure and, at present, there are approximately £61 billion of cash-backed capital receipts of which £0.4bn are held by counties, £0.6bn by metropolitan districts, £1.2bn by London authorities, and £4.2bn by shire districts).
-TA
+11. Another risk is that the period of transition to the new control system will see a surge in overall spending by local authorities.
+There are three main ways in which this might come about.

+12. First, the more grant the authorities succeed in obtaining from the Government, the more possible it will be for them to finance extra expenditure without additional calls on the domestic ratepayer.
+However, to the extent that authorities raise revenue spending in 1989/90 they will, under present rules, forego grant gains.

+13. Second, the action which the Government takes to prevent local authorities from obtaining large extra amounts of grant on the strength of creative accounting could have the effect of reducing the marginal impact of extra spending on domestic ratepayers to a level far below that under the existing control system or the Community Charge system.
+This would reinforce the temptation which authorities may anyway perceive to spend more during the next 18 months when they will be able for the last time to raise extra sums from non-domestic ratepayers.

+14. Third, some authorities may be prompted to undertake extra expenditure as a result of publication of details of the transition to the new capital Although most capital expenditure by local authorities is control system. "prescribed expenditure" and thus subject to control under Part VIII of the Local Government, Planning and Land Act 1980, there is also a considerable The largest element of such amount of "non-prescribed" expenditure. expenditure (about £500m a year) is capitalised repair and maintenance of buildings, roads, and structures.
+The amount of capitalisation has increased in recent years, largely in response to pressures to maximise grant and keep The 1980 Act limits the rate at which local authorities may use rates down. their capital receipts to finance prescribed expenditure and, at present, there are approximately £61 billion of cash-backed capital receipts (of which £0.4bn are held by counties, £0.6bn by metropolitan districts, £1.2bn by London authorities, and £4.2bn by shire districts).